 (Dorm rooms, they all look the same, don’t they??)

-In my informal polling, it was interesting to me what were dorm room concerns to the gentlemen vs. the ladies.
+In my informal polling, it’s interesting to me what are dorm room concerns to the gentlemen vs. the ladies.
 The guys – a comfy bed and a place for food.
 The ladies – that the room feels organized and aesthetically pleasing.
-No statement about man vs. woman here, but what it all boils down to as far as I can tell is giving a dorm room the comforts of home!
+No statement about man vs. woman here, but what it all boils down to as far as I can tell is that everyone wants their dorm room to have the comforts of home!

 GUYS’ DORM ROOM ESSENTIALS